|… Father of lights, with whom is no variableness, neither shadow of turning|

 … who alone canst order the unruly wills and affections of sinful men; Grant unto thy people, that they may love the thing which thou commandest, and desire that which thou dost promise; that so, among the sundry and manifold changes of the world, our hearts may surely there be fixed, where true joys are to be found…

-The very first phrase is critical to understanding the world and our place in it.
-We want to follow our own hearts, that is the unruly wills and affections of sinful men, and they will lead us down the path to Donkey Island and eventually the pit.
-Our natural will and affection is towards sinful things and not those of God.
-This explains much of what is wrong with the World today and in the past.
-We do not have naturally peaceful and loving wills and affections; rather those of of violence and evil doing.
-It has been that way ever since Adam and Eve disobeyed God in the Garden of Eden.
+The very first phrase is critical to understanding our relationship with the world.
+We want to follow our own hearts and they will lead us down the path to Donkey Island and eventually the pit.
+This explains the “unruly wills and affections of sinful men.”
+Our natural wills and affections are towards sinful things and not that of God.
 God’s commandments to us are to re-shape our affections from things of mammon, to things of eternity.
-This is what the collect is talking about when it says “who alone canst order the unruly wills and affections of sinful men”.
-Only God can help us to re-shape those sinful wills and affections.
 It requires tweaking our perspective on what is best for us to match with what God knows is the best for us.
 He knows us far better than we do, and knows what is actually best for us.
 We have one hope; that we will listen to the instruction God freely offers us.
 If we will just do what He asks we will find true joy.

 We need God’s help (this is one of the places the Holy Ghost comes in) to be able to want for ourselves that which He Wants for us.
-The Collect asks us to allow God into our hearts to bend our will towards His Will and His Wants.
 If we can desire what He Wants, our ability to follow His Instructions will be much enhanced.
-And not only will they be much enhanced, but the more we follow His Instructions, the easier it will be for us to continue on that straight and narrow path towards heaven.

 So, how can we hear?